Here in the internet age, information is not in scarce supply.

 Bloggers have something to say and a desire to share that information with like-minded souls.
 Sharing in your own voice is the best way to build trust with your readers.

 Look at what other bloggers in the niche are doing.
 You need to find a way to stand out from the crowd, so if you end up doing exactly what others are already doing, you may find building your audience to be an uphill battle.
-Also, looking at other blogs can help you come up with content and marketing ideas.
+Also, looking at other blogs can help you come up with content and marketing ideas (more on this later).

 The more you’re able to share something unique with others, the more likely your blog will become a go-to place for guitar enthusiasts.